 But I have realised it’s not just d/Deaf people, as there are many benefits of subtitles (or captions depending on what you prefer) as well as transcriptions that everyone can take advantage legislation.

-Below are the benefits of subtitles:
+Below are the benefits of subtitles/captions and transcripts:

 - Learn new languages faster and follow along easily